electron/electronjs.org-old/_docs/api/browser-window.md

 All mouse events happened in this window will be passed to the window below this window, but if this window has focus, it will still receive keyboard events.

+### `win.setContentProtection(enable)` _macOS_ _Windows_

+Prevents the window contents from being captured by other apps.

+On macOS it sets the NSWindow's sharingType to NSWindowSharingNone.
+On Windows it calls SetWindowDisplayAffinity with WDA_MONITOR.

 ### `win.setFocusable(focusable)` _Windows_